 keeping proper tabs on project phases (we’re working in Azure DevOps currently, but we like JIRA and Confluence as well).

-experience gained in mobile development projects these past few years (iOS and/or Android)
+experience gained in software development projects these past few years (it’s a huge plus if it is for iOS and/or Android)

-what it takes to be a mobile PM: you have done some coding and you don't think the guys are messaging each other in pig Latin when you see their works.
+what it takes to be a technical PM: you have done some coding and you don't think the guys are messaging each other in pig Latin when you see their works.

 active knowledge of some kind of ticketing system (we use Azure DevOps): you love arranging stuff and you know that a bug report doesn't equal "dude, api is down, check pls".